About Fogler Library

 Raymond H. Fogler Library at the University of Maine is the largest research library in Maine, with a 150-year history supporting the faculty, students, and staff of the University as well as residents of the State of Maine.

-The current collection includes approximately 3.6 million print volumes, including government documents, as well as 1.6 million microforms.
-The library provides access to more than 615,000 e-books, 104,000 online serials, 380 online databases, and 154,000 media titles.
+The current collection includes approximately 3.1 million print and digital volumes, including government documents, as well as 1.1 million physical and digital media titles, including microforms, streaming video and music, maps, CDs, and DVDs.
+The library provides access to more than 155,000 online serials and over 300 online databases.

 Fogler Library is the regional depository for federal government publications and an official depository for Canadian federal and Maine state government publications.
 The library is also the designated State Research Library for Business, Science, and Technology, and is the only Patent and Trademark Resource Center in Maine.